How to develop Millennials leadership in your organization.

 Millennials.
 A huge topic of conversation within our current workforce.
 Often laced with frustration, these conversations take up valuable energy that could and should be spent addressing the demands of our VUCA* work environment.

 What is the issue?
 Simply put, older generations often characterize Millennials as entitled and too dependent on technology.
 While these generations still appreciated that millennials as the most tech-savvy and creative at work, (Workfront) they complain that Millennials are often uncooperative, responsibility resistant and the first to complain; as inexperienced and not willing to pay their dues

-While older generations sometime think Millennials don’t want to take responsibility, my research and experience show that Millennials are ambitious and ready to take on leadership positions to bring needed changes to work environments.
-They believe technology has ability to transform work, and they value innovation.
+While older generations sometimes think Millennials don’t want to take responsibility, my research and experience show that Millennials are ambitious and ready to take on leadership positions to bring needed changes to work environments.
+They believe technology has the ability to transform work, and they value innovation.

 How can we provide the leadership development that Millennials need and want?

 Create a learning environment focused on everyday leadership development.
 Millennials are avid information gatherers and 35% see training as a benefit that they look for in a prospective employer.
 Providing training also helps with retention—new research has found that personal and professional development is the number one reason millennials stay in a job.
 The following strategies will encourage needed learning and leadership development for the Millennial generation:

 - Organize active coaching/mentoring.
 Set up a framework so that it is easy for your young leaders to find mentors.
 Communicate the benefits of being in a mentoring relationship for both mentors and mentees.
 Help them set aside time each month for mentoring meetings.

 - Provide micro-learning burst/just in time learning.
 Proactively develop short learning experiences that can be immediately applied to their work efforts.
 Customize actions to fit job demands.ch